Ravi-1105/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
+### NAME: RAVIVARMAN G S
+### REG.NO:212223100044
 ## AIM
+To write a python program for Implementation of sliding Window Protocol.
 ## ALGORITHM:
 1. Start the program.
 2. Get the frame size from the user